Keep up with the news with DrillOrDrop’s March 2018 digest of headlines about fracking, shale and onshore oil and gas updated daily.

 Live updates: Rotherham councillors vote against INEOS shale gas plans for Woodsetts.
 DrillOrDrop live reporting from the planning board meeting

-PIckering debate between Kevin Hollinrake MP and engineer Mike Hill overwhelmingly rejects motion that regulation can keep fracking save.
+Pickering debate between Kevin Hollinrake MP and engineer Mike Hill overwhelmingly rejects motion that regulation can keep fracking safe.
 Live updates from the debate DrillOrDrop report, Gazette and Herald, Rotherham Advertiser

 Government explains why data on shale gas sites are out-of-date.
 In response to a parliamentary question by Caroline Lucas, the Energy Minister Claire Perry, says: